bamerman/coffee-docs/principles-of-coffee-brewing.md

      height="300"
      align="right"/>

-To find optimal levels of strength and extracton for your coffee and preferences, use the flavor map and **flavor compass** (Figure 2) in these steps:
+To find optimal levels of strength and extracton for your coffee and preferences, use the **flavor map** and **flavor compass** figures in these steps:
-1. Use the flavor map to find where your brew sits.
+1. **Find where your brew sits** on the flavor map.
 That spot is the center of the coffee compass.
-2. Use the flavor compass to optimize strength.
-You can optimize strength in either of these ways:
+2. **Optimize strength** according to the flavor compass:
-&nbsp; A. Use more coffee to make brewed coffee stronger.<br> &nbsp; B. Use less coffee to make brewed coffee weaker.<br>
+    - Use more coffee to make brewed coffee stronger.
+    - Use less coffee to make brewed coffee weaker.
-> **Notes:** To alter strength, adjust the weight of coffee used while keeping the amount of water the same.
-This will minimize the effect of other variables, such as
-3. Use the flavor compass to optimize extraction.
-You can optimize extraction in one of two ways:<br> &nbsp; A. Extract more:<br>
+3. **Optimize extraction** according to the flavor compass:
+    -To extract more:
-&nbsp; &nbsp; a.
-Make grind finer. <br>
+        -Make grind finer.
-&nbsp; &nbsp; b.
-Extend brew time. <br>
+        -Extend brew time.
-&nbsp; B. Extract less:<br>
+    - To extract less:
-&nbsp; &nbsp; a.
-Make grind courser.<br>
+        - Make grind courser.
-&nbsp; &nbsp; b.
-Shorten brew time.<br>
+        - Shorten brew time.
-> Note: You can also change water temperature or chemical makeup; however, it is recommended that you keep these variables consistent.
+> **Note about extraction:** You can also change water temperature or chemical makeup; however, it is recommended that you keep these variables consistent.
 Most coffee professionals recommend filtered drinking water heated to 195-200 degrees Fahrenheit.
+> > **Note about strength:** To alter strength, adjust the weight of coffee used while keeping the amount of water the same.
+This will minimize the effect of other variables, such as brew time.